KAR files should be sent along with workflow to slaves

-#2 Updated by jianwu jianwu about 9 years ago
+#2 Updated by jianwu jianwu over 9 years ago

 In the new KAR specification of the coming Kepler 2.0, KAR files can not include actor classes and jars.
 So parsing KAR files won't enable slave execute them if the actors are not in the suite of slave.

 The current assumption of master-slave execution is that all actors in DistributedCompositeActor should also in the slave sides.
 Usually master and slave need to be in the same suite.

 Using module mechanism of Kepler 2.0, published modules could be dynamically gotten by slave.
 Yet it is heavy requirement that the modules have to be published.